Energy suppliers offering free electricity days in the UK

 Is electricity ever truly “free” in the UK?

-Usually, “free” refers to the electricity unit rate (kWh) being reduced to £0 during set times.
-You will typically still pay the standing charge, and any usage outside the free window is billed at the normal rate(s).
+Yes, during a free session (such as Octopus Free Electricity Sessions) the electricity unit rate (kWh) is reduced to £0 for set times.
+You still pay the standing charge (~57.19p/day for electricity from July), and any usage outside the window is billed at your normal rate(s).

 Which UK energy suppliers offer free electricity days?

-Do I need a smart meter for a free electricity tariff?
+Do I need a smart meter for free sessions?

 Will my gas be free too?

-Typically no. Most promotions apply only to electricity.
-If you take a dual fuel tariff, gas is billed under its own unit rate and standing charge.
+No. Sessions apply only to electricity.
+On a dual-fuel tariff, gas is billed under its own unit rate (around 7.33p/kWh from July) and standing charge.

 How can I estimate whether I’ll save money?